catchain/cheques/README.md

 # Description

-This is a smart-contract for TON blockchain implementing service for managing cheques made by Dmitry Churkin .
+This is a smart-contract for TON blockchain implementing service for managing cheques made by CAT.
 Cheques service provides a way for users to create a cheque for specific amount of Grams with associated key.
 It was made as a part of Telegram contest.

 Assume Alice is the person who keeps Grams.